paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 #### Why?

 - [x] Comfortable writing in **very** dark conditions.
-It's hard to describe, but at 20% brightness the screen doesn't seem to be emitting light and the text feels almost like e-Paper.
+At 20% brightness the screen doesn't seem to be emitting light and the text feels almost like e-Paper.
 - [x] Designed to generate the lowest possible amount of light while maintaining legibility, hence the red tint

 #### Use cases/target audience